PHP copying or moving a file

 PHP copy()

-The function copies a file from a source to destination folder.
+The function copies a file from a source to a destination folder.
 It returns TRUE on success and FALSE on failure.

 Syntax of copy()